ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

   #. include params
   #. extra vars (for example, ``-e "user=my_user"``)(always win precedence)

 In general, Ansible gives higher precedence to variables that were defined more recently, more actively, and with more explicit scope.
 Variables in the the defaults folder inside a role are easily overridden.
 Anything in the vars directory of the role overrides previous versions of that variable in the namespace.
-Host and/or inventory variables override role defaults, but do not override explicit includes like the vars directory or an ``include_vars`` task.
+Host and/or inventory variables override role defaults, but explicit includes such as the vars directory or an ``include_vars`` task override inventory variables.

 Ansible merges different variables set in inventory so that more specific settings override more generic settings.
 For example, ``ansible_ssh_user`` specified as a group_var has a higher precedence than ``ansible_user`` specified as a host_var.
-See :ref:`how_we_merge` for more details on the precedence of variables set in inventory.
+For details about the precedence of variables set in inventory, see :ref:`how_we_merge`.

 .. rubric:: Footnotes